Noah6544/Daily-Picture-Aligner/README.md

 ## Daily Picture Aligner
 Have you wanted to create one of those daily picture videos, but you didn't want to align each picture?
 Well, now you don't have to.
 Align ~~hundreds~~ _thousands_ of pictures automatically.
+No sifting through documentation and no coding knowledge necessary, simply run an executable and enjoy your aligned photos.

 ## Demos: